fathominfo/processing-p5js-mode/README.md

 #### todo

 - [ ] add single file library support
+	- [ ] get p5.dom.js and p5.sound.js into the menu
+	- [ ] contributed libraries into the menu?
 - [ ] update libraries subfolder
+- [ ] import all the examples
 - [ ] basic syntax highlighting for .css?